 Don’t forget National Insurance

 Every employer is required to pay towards their full-time employees’ National Insurance (NI).
-At time of writing, the rate is set at 13.8% of any salary above the National Insurance Secondary threshold, which is set at £166 at time of writing, and includes bonuses and any over time accrued.
+At the time of writing, the rate is set at 13.8% of any salary above the National Insurance Secondary threshold, which is currently £170.
+This includes bonuses and any overtime accrued.